 The basic principle is all about open versus closed syllables.
-Meaning: If a syllable ends in a consonant, it’s called a closed syllable, while if it ends in a vowel, it’s an open syllable.
+Meaning: If a syllable ends in a consonant, it’s called a closed syllable.
+If it ends in a vowel, it’s an open syllable.
 Single vowels in closed syllables are always short sounds, and double vowels in closed syllables are always pronounced long.
 An open syllable (a vowel at the end of a syllable) is always pronounced long as well.

 In the beginning, all you need to know is that words will often change their spelling based on open or closed syllables.
 They typically follow a clear pattern, and it’s easy to get the hang of.

 The most important tip to learn and improve your Dutch (or any other language) is to simply immerse yourself in the language.
-This is pretty easy in the modern era: Observe how people are speaking in videos, listen to the radio, watch a movie or series in Dutch, or listen to Dutch songs!
+This is easier in the modern era, because you can probably access Dutch-language media from wherever.
+Observe how people are speaking in videos, listen to the radio, watch a movie or series in Dutch, or listen to Dutch songs!
 As mentioned above, singers like Marco Borsato have songs where they clearly pronounce the lyrics.
-I can also recommend Doe Maar, André Hazes, Guus Meeuwis, and the famous band Bløf!
+We also recommend Doe Maar, André Hazes, Guus Meeuwis and the famous band Bløf.

 Of course, the best way is to find native speakers to practice with you — perhaps even finding a tandem partner if possible.
-The best piece of advice I can give you is to stay active!
-If you invest time daily you will see your progress build step by step — and, eventually, you will master the Dutch language!
+The best piece of advice we can give you is to stay active.
+If you invest time daily you will see your progress build step by step.
+Eventually, you will master the Dutch language!